Research: Outdoor Shades

 What is important, Sun, Insects or Visibility?

-When deciding the type of retractable shades you are looking for you will need to make a decision on Sun, Insects and Visibility.
+When deciding the type of retractable outside shades you are looking for you will need to make a decision on Sun, Insects and Visibility.
 If you want the best visibility you will need to go with Insect screen, which will provide protection from the insects and give you great visibility.
-However, you will have no solar screen protection.
+However, you will have no solar protection.
 The best compromise is to go with a 90% UV solar screen.
 Visibility is very good, and you get great solar protection and insect protection.
 You can go with a 95% UV solar screen and get awesome solar protection, insect protection, but good visibility.
 When we come out we will show you samples and you can make a decision on which will work best for you.

-Where To Mount The Screens?
+Where To Mount The Outside Shades?

 If you are in new construction the builder will provide the electrical.
 In a retro-fit if there is access in the attic for the electricians to run electric for the Somfy motors.
 They will put an outlet next to the motor.
-If there is more than one solar shade getting installed we will coordinate so two motors can run off of one outlet.
+If there is more than one outside shade getting installed we will coordinate so two motors can run off of one outlet.
 Each motor uses only 3 amps.

-Types of Screens?
+Types of Fabric?

 You have Insect screen, 90% UV solar screen, 95% UV solar screen.
 Insect screen keeps out the bugs, but has no solar protection.
 90% UV provides 90% protection against UV rays.
 95% UV provides 95% protection against UV rays.
-Solar screens can also provide a reduction in your homes energy costs.
+Solar outside shades can also provide a reduction in your homes energy costs.
 The colors vary depending on the type of screen you decide on.
 Black or Brown is used 90% of the time, because it provides the best visibility.

-How Does the Zipper System Work?
+How Does the Zipper System Work On Outdoor Shades?

 The motorized screens have a sonically welded zipper on both sides of the fabric.
-This zipper goes down inside the track and guides the solar shades down while holding them in place as they move through the track.
+This zipper goes down inside the track and guides the outside shades down while holding them in place as they move through the track.
 If you decide to use manual crank shades, you will not have a zipper system, it will be stainless steel guides.

 Fabric is 10 years